tneigerux/svg-example/src/site/index.md

   </pre>

 All the SVG assets have been added below as content images.
-These are all served from a single file (and one corresponding HTTP request)
+These are all served from a single file (and its single corresponding HTTP request)